 What Is The Most Economical Way To Run An Air Conditioner?

-Setting your air conditioner to our recommended temperatures will not only help reduce greenhouse emissions, it will ensure you still enjoy a comfortable temperature while cutting your electricity bill.
+Setting your air conditioner to our recommended temperatures will not only help reduce greenhouse emissions, but it will also ensure you still enjoy a comfortable temperature while cutting your electricity bill.

 How To Use AC With Less Power Consumption